© Crown copyright 2021

 - tackle the causes of radicalisation and respond to the ideological challenge of terrorism

-- safeguard and support those most at risk of radicalisation through early identification, early triage and intervention where appropriate, and early, proportionate and continuing support
+- safeguard and support those most at risk of radicalisation through early intervention, identifying them and offering support

 - enable those who have already engaged in terrorism to disengage and rehabilitate

-2. How effectively is Prevent being delivered at both the local and national levels?
+2. How effectively and efficiently is Prevent being delivered at both the local and national levels and how well lessons are learned?

-The review will assess different aspects of Prevent delivery including (but not limited to) the channel process, centrally funded posts and projects, and national structures and funding arrangements to judge if it is being delivered effectively and, if so, how effective (taking into account value for money considerations).
+The Review will assess the effectiveness and efficiency of different aspects of Prevent delivery including (but not limited to) the channel process, centrally funded posts and projects, and national structures, funding and continuous learning and improvement arrangements.

 3. How effectively does Prevent interact with other safeguarding and vulnerability strategies, and what are the critical dependencies and common threads?

-5. How could Prevent be improved to respond to justified criticisms and complaints?
+5. How to respond to criticisms and complaints?

-The review will identify and assess the validity of criticisms and complaints about the Prevent strategy and its implementation.
+The Review will identify and assess the validity of criticisms and complaints about the Prevent strategy, including on its implementation and impact.
 This will include (but not limited to) impacts on and experiences of people with particular faiths, ethnicities or beliefs, human rights implications, levels of transparency, proportionality, trust and/or that it may not produce its desired objectives.

-6. What should the government consider in the development of Prevent over the next 5 years, as the threat evolves, in order to best engage with and support people vulnerable to being drawn into terrorism?
+6. What should the government consider in the development of its approach to engage with and support people vulnerable to being drawn into terrorism over the next 5 years as the threat evolves?

-This review will consider and make evidence-based and practicable recommendations for the shape of future policy on safeguarding people potentially vulnerable to being drawn into terrorism, including whether the current Prevent strategy is the best option available.
-Recommendations may include proposals for addressing justified criticisms and complaints, and emerging or future threats.
+This Review will consider and make evidence-based and practicable recommendations for the shape of future policy on safeguarding people potentially vulnerable to being drawn into any form of terrorism, including whether the current Prevent strategy is the best option available.
+Recommendations may include proposals for addressing criticisms and complaints, and emerging or future threats.

 3. Review phases